Football Official

 Is it illegal to put twin receivers both on the line if the inside receiver doesn't go out for a pass

-Asked by jai about 9 years ago
+Asked by jai over 9 years ago

 Talk college and HS first.
 You can cover a receiver, but he then is no longer eligible to go out for a pass by his position (he isn't an end or back).
 You still need five players numbered between 50 and 79 on the line.